-Symbol values are converted to code symbols by the differential encoder described in section 3.0 below.
-A baseband waveform generator converts the digital symbol time series into continuous time signals suitable for driving the vector modulator as prescribed for the particular modulation in use.
+series into continuous time signals suitable for driving the vector modulator as prescribed for the particular modulation in use.
 Thus, each subset modulates one of two orthogonal subcarriers, the "in-phase" (I) channel, and the "quadrature" (Q) channel.
 The modulator combines these subcarriers, creating a phase modulated RF signal S(t).
 On the receive side, demodulation separates the subcarriers, translates them back to baseband, and constructs replicas of the code symbol series $E'(nT_s)$ and $O'(nT_s)$.
 Decoding reverses the encoding process and a multiplexer (MUX) recreates a replica of the bit stream $b'(nT_b)$.

 Figure M-1.
-Transmission System.
+Transmission System

 Most QPSK and OQPSK systems employ coherent demodulation.
 Figure M-2 is a simplified diagram of commonly used modulation and demodulation structures.
 Note the optional single bit delay shown in the odd symbol path.
-This creates the significant difference between QPSK and OQPSK, the delay being inserted to create OQPSK.4 Practical carrier recovery techniques like Costas loops and squaring loops exhibit a troublesome M-fold phase ambiguity (M=4 for QPSK and OQPSK) (see reference [M-2]).
-Each time the demodulator carrier synchronizer phase locks to the modulator local oscillator(LO) its absolute phase relationship to the LO contains the offset term β which can take on values of 0, $\pm \pi/2$, or π radians.5
+This creates the significant difference between QPSK and OQPSK, the delay being inserted to create OQPSK.4 Practical carrier recovery techniques like Costas loops and squaring loops exhibit a troublesome M-fold phase ambiguity (M=4 for QPSK and OQPSK).5 Each time the demodulator carrier synchronizer phase locks to the modulator local oscillator (LO) its absolute phase relationship to the LO contains the offset term β , which can take on values of $0, \pm \pi/2$, or π radians.6

 4 The delay can be inserted into either channel.
-The IRIG-106 convention and most published literature regarding FQPSK and SOQPSK indicate the delay in the odd (or Q) channel.
+The IRIG-106 convention and most published literature regarding FOPSK and SOOPSK indicate the delay in the odd (or O) channel.